linlilia/ACI-Endpoint-Update-App/README.md

 <a name="configure-fmc-domains"></a>
-#### Configure the Management Center Domains and Subdomains
+#### Configure Secure Management Center Domains and Subdomains

-*This section applies to management center devices only.* ASA devices don't have domains.
+*This section applies to secure management center devices only.* ASA devices don't have domains.

 Data in one APIC tenant is pushed and merged to one particular management center domain you configure.
 APIC does not modify or delete any other object in another management center domain.
 Note that objects defined in a domain are visible and usable in an management center's subdomains, and that can be a way to share an object across subdomains.